practical-solutions/addressbook/README.md

 This is a first testing / working version!

 Adds an addressbook functionality to DokuWiki.
+The search results are also displayed on the standards search page.

 The contacts are stored in a sqlite3-database.
 The [sqlite-plugin](https://www.dokuwiki.org/plugin:sqlite) ist required.

 ## Usage